Your sense of taste and smell work together to make food enjoyable or warn you that it’s gone bad.

 - OTC pain medications

-Nasal polyps are soft, painless bumps that grow in nasal passages or sinuses.
+Nasal polyps are soft, painless bumps that grow in your nasal passages or sinuses.
 They’re caused by chronic inflammation associated with:

 A doctor can prescribe medicines to shrink nasal polyps.
-They can also be surgically be removed, but polyps can recur.
+They can also be surgically removed, but polyps can recur.

 - psychotropic medications

 Some medicines tend to cause dry mouth, which can make it harder to taste food.